Have you been asked for a BS5839 Part 6 Grade A Fire Alarm System?

 Conventional Fire Alarm System Equipment

 This type of equipment is the simplest most cost effective type equipment.
 The panels come in zone sizes, typically 2, 4 and 8.
 The detectors and call points / break glass units are wired to the panel on radial circuits per zone used.
-Whereas the sounders require wiring seperately to the dedicated sounder circuits.
-The panel on a conventional fire alarm system only gives simple indication of fire and fault conditions, and will only inidicate which particular zone the fire or fault is located within.
+Whereas the sounders require wiring separately to the dedicated sounder circuits.
+The panel on a conventional fire alarm system only gives simple indication of fire and fault conditions, and will only indicate which particular zone the fire or fault is located within.

 Two Wire Fire Alarm System Equipment

 This type of equipment is similar to conventional type fire system equipment in that the panels are sized by zone.
 Typically again 2, 4 and 8 zone sizes.
-However the benefit of two wire fire alarm system over standard conventional is that the sounder circuits for the system do not need to be wired seperately to the detection circuits.
+However the benefit of two wire fire alarm system over standard conventional is that the sounder circuits for the system do not need to be wired separately to the detection circuits.
 This is because the zone circuits are capable of powering sounders and beacons.
 Two wire fire alarm system equipment is generally more expensive that standard conventional fire alarm system equipment, however the additional cost of the equipment can often be saved in the reduced installation costs, of not needed to wire the stand alone sounder circuits.
 Again as with a conventional fire alarm system panel, a two wire panel will only give simple indication of fire and fault conditions, and will only inidicate which particular zone the fire or fault is located within.

 Analogue Addressable Fire Alarm System Equipment